yokolet/new-note/algo/strings/2023-01-21-count-words-obtained-after-adding-a-letter.md

 ```

 ## How to Solve
 This problem is an anagram comparison.
-Both start and target words should be sorted for comparison.
+The order of characters doesn't matter.
-The solution here took a string matching approach by creating a one letter shorter word from targets.
+Sorting words and creating one letter shorter word from target words would be a reasonable approach.
+However, it runs slow since it needs a lot of sorting and substring creation.

+Instead, the approach here uses the idea of bitmask.
+Each word is converted to an integer value by shifting and adding up.
+The comparison is done by the integer subtraction.
-If the matching word is found in start words, count up.
+If the integer for one letter shorter string is in the start word set, count up.

+The bitmask approach runs faster than sorting with substring match in general.
+However, as for Python, the sorting/substring match approach runs reasonably fast.
+So, Python has two solutions.

 ## Solution